National Centers for Environmental Information (NCEI)

 Data Announcement 83-MGG-14

 In 1980, a dense grid of 24- and 48-fold seismic profiles was acquired by the University of Texas Institute of Geophysics in the western Straits of Florida and southeastern Gulf of Mexico in a site survey for the Deep Sea Drilling Project (DSDP) Leg 77.
 The seismic source consisted of Western Geophysical Maxipulse 0.27 kg explosive charges.
-The University of Texas has provided these data to the National Geophysical Data Center for public dissemination.
+The University of Texas has provided these data to the National Geophysical Data Center (now the National Centers for Environmental Information)for public dissemination.

 Data were sampled every 2 ms and low-pass filtered at 124 Hz on a Texas Instruments DFS-IV Acquisition System.
 Onshore processing included debubbling, common-depth-point sorting, semblance velocity analyses, normal move-out corrections, stacking, bandpass filtering, automatic gain control scattering, and muting to exhibiting both reflector onlap and truncation.
 The erosional surface is highlighted on seismic profile SF-22, which crosses DSDP sites 540 and 97 ("Deep-sea Erosional Unconformity in the Southeastern Gulf of Mexico," D.M.
 Angstadt, J.A.
 Austin, Jr., and R.T.
 Buffler, Geology, vol. 11, p.
 215-218, April, 1983).